Clarissa Pinkola Estés: Life and career

-Estés was a recipient of the Keeper of the Lore Award, a Gradiva Award (from the National Association for the Advancement of Psychoanalysis), a Catholic Press Association award, the Book of the Year Honor Award, American Booksellers Association, and Colorado Authors League Award.
+Dr. Estés was a recipient of the Joseph Campbell Keeper of the Lore Award in 1994, a Gradiva Award from the National Association for the Advancement of Psychoanalysis in 1995, a Catholic Press Association award for writing in 1994, the Book of the Year Honor Award, American Booksellers Association, and Colorado Authors League Award.
 She received the Las Primeras Award, "The First of Her Kind", from the Mexican American Women's Foundation, Washington D.C.
-She is a 2006 inductee into the Colorado Women's Hall of Fame which recognizes women who are of international influence.
-Estés is the recipient of the President's Medal for Social Justice.
+She was inducted into the Colorado Women's Hall of Fame in 2006 in the Arts category, which honors women of statewide and nationwide impact.
+Dr. Estés is the recipient of the President's Medal for Social Justice.